kaloom/kubernetes-kactus-cni-plugin/README.md

 ### How the podagent communicate the addition/deletion of a network attachement into a running Pod

-When the podagent detects that there is addition/deletion of a network attachement in a Pod’s annotation, it would invoke the master plugin (e.g. kactus) with augmented CNI_ARGS (K8S_POD_NETWORK=<network-attachment-name>) that includes the network attachment name to be added/deleted, kactus than use the hash function to map a network to a device in the Pod
+When the podagent detects that there is addition/deletion of a network attachement in a Pod’s annotation, it would invoke the system cni-plugin (e.g. kactus) with augmented CNI_ARGS (K8S_POD_NETWORK=<network-attachment-name>) that includes the network attachment name to be added/deleted, kactus than uses a hash function to map a network attachment to a device in the Pod

 ### Additional attributes for the network attachment config annotations in Pods